What we are proposing

 • In May 2025, we began grassroots organizing (tabling, focus groups, etc.) to garner feedback and raise awareness about our local housing crisis.

-• Our sights are now set on what can be done now and in 2026 and beyond to generate new funds to meet our most urgent-housing related needs, which are not going away just because we’re not proceeding with our proposed ballot measures in 2025.
+• Our sights are now set on what can be done now and in 2026 and beyond to generate new funds to meet our most urgent-housing related needs.
+Those needs are not going away just because we’re not proceeding with our proposed ballot measures in 2025!

 Stay tuned and please let us know if you’d like to get involved!